-Extract from a letter received from Mr. Tighe, Chemist, 4, High Street, Exeter, dated January 23rd, 1866:-
+Extract from a letter received from Mr. Tighe, Chemist, 4, High Street, Exeter, dated January 23rd, 1866 :-

-"At the request of a young lady who has been using your Oriental Pills I write to inform you of the wonderful benefit she has derived from their use.
+"At the request of a young lady who has been using your Oriental Pills, I write to inform you of the wonderful benefit she has derived from their use.
 For ten years she was afflicted with an ulcerated sore leg, and so bad was it, that for the space of nine months she was confined to her bed.
-After trying most of the medical gentlemen of note in this town, without obtaining any relief, a friend induced her to give your Oriental Pills a trial.
-Fortunately for her she did so; and, after taking only three boxes of the smaller size, the wounds on her log completely healed, and she is now apparently as well as ever she was in her life.
-I wish particularly to impress upon you that this communication is made at her special request; for its accuracy I can vouch; and you are welcome to give it publicity if you think it desirable.
+After trying most of the medical gentlemen of note in this town, without obtain-ing any relief, a friend induced her to give your Oriental Pills a trial.
+Fortunately for her, she did so; and, after taking only three boxes of the smaller size, the wounds on her leg completely healed, and she is now apparently as well as ever she was in her life.
+I wish particularly to impress upon you that this communication is made at her special request; for its accuracy I can youch; and you are welcome to give it publicity if you think it desirable its accuracy I can vouch; and you are welcome to give it publicity if you think it desirable.
 "To Dr. Charles Rooke."